migtools/volume-snapshot-mover/README.md

 <h4> For restore: <a id="restore"></a></h4>

+- Make sure the application namespace is deleted, as well as the volumeSnapshotContent that was created by the Velero CSI plugin.

-- Create a Restic secret named `restic-secret` in the protected namespace following the above steps.
+- If needed, create a Restic secret named `restic-secret` in the protected namespace following the above steps.

 - Run the controller by executing `make run`